 - 1. Upon receipt of written notice from the DIO of a decision leading to a disciplinary action, a resident/fellow may request a review of that decision by the DIO.
-The resident/fellow must make this request in writing to the DIO within ten (10) business days of receiving that notice. - 2.
-The DIO, upon receipt of the request, may appoint a review panel to review the disciplinary decision and advise the DIO. - a.
+The resident/fellow must make this request in writing to the DIO within ten (10) business days of receiving that notice - 2.
+The DIO, upon receipt of the request may appoint a review panel to review the disciplinary decision and advise the DIO. - a.
+The panel composition will include at least one program director, program coordinator, chief resident, and faculty member all from programs outside that being grieved.
+The DIO may appoint any other relevant institutional official. - b.
 The panel will meet within ten (10) business days of being named by the DIO.
-The resident/fellow will be notified of the date, time, and location of the meeting. - i.
-The panel may review any relevant documents and information. - ii.
-The resident/fellow has the right to be accompanied by one advisor (faculty, family member, attorney or other).
+The resident/fellow will be notified of the date, time and location of the meeting. - i.
+The panel may review any relevant documents and information. - ii.The resident/fellow has the right to be accompanied by one advisor (faculty, family member, attorney or other).
 Note: Attorneys are not permitted in the grievance panel to represent the resident/fellow.
 The advisor or an attorney serving as the advisor may not address the committee or pose questions.
-The advisor may actively advise the resident/fellow but shall have no interaction with other members of the committee. - b.
+The advisor may actively advise the resident/fellow but shall have no interaction with other members of the committee. - c.
 During the meeting, the panel should consider the following questions where appropriate: - i.
 Was the resident/fellow notified of the specific deficiencies to be corrected? - ii.
 Was the resident/fellow given an opportunity to improve? - iii.
 Was the resident/fellow's performance reevaluated by the CCC and/or PD? - iv.
-Any other questions that may be relevant to the decision of the program and DIO. - c.
+Any other questions that may be relevant to the decision of the Program and DIO. - c.
 After the panel discusses, reviews and considers the information and/or testimony received during the meeting, it will then issue a recommendation to the DIO. - d.
-The DIO will review the circumstances of the action and the review panel's recommendation and may decide: - i.
+The DIO will review the circumstances of the action and the review panel's recommendation and may decide:

+- i.
 The disciplinary action taken was appropriate.
 There is no further review.
 The DIO will notify the resident/fellow of the decision. - ii.
 The adverse action taken will be modified.
-The DIO will inform the resident/fellow and the program director.
-The DIO and the program director will meet with them to explain any required terms of reinstatement, if applicable.
+The DIO will inform the resident/fellow and the Program Director.
+The DIO and the Program Director will meet with them to explain any required terms of reinstatement, if applicable.
 The resident/fellow is not entitled to legal representation during this meeting. - e.
 The decision of the DIO is final.